clearlinux/clear-linux-documentation/source/clear-linux/concepts/concepts.rst

 Concepts
 ########

-Get a deep understanding of how |CLOSIA| works.
-Read through concepts that are unique to |CL|.
+The concepts section provides content for a deeper understanding of the features of |CLOSIA|.
+These concepts attempt to provide all the technical details relevant to the |CL| features.

 .. toctree::
    :maxdepth: 1